Adult Classes and Workshops

 Master forager Alan Powell and naturalist Judy Scoville teach an unmatched introduction to safely foraging for wild mushrooms.

-Cordage Making with Alan Powell
+Cordage Making

 Join us for a class on how to make cordage with plant fibers.
 Identify various plants, and learn how to process them to create rope.